AlexRFarnes/landing-page/README.md

 ## General info

-A template for a portfolio made with Bootstrap 5 to practice using its classes, components, and to get used to read technical documentation.
+A landing page for a fictional app made with Bootstrap 5.
+It contains multiple sections:
+    - navbar with scrollspy
+    - a hero section
+    - embedded video
+    - a carousel
+    - card components for different price tiers
+    - a form to signup to a newsletter
+The project was done to practice Bootstrap 5 styling and use of its components like the navbar, carousel, card, etc.

 ## Screenshots